Navyamayya/Office-Care/README.md

         #include <LiquidCrystal.h>

-     For more information about this library please visit us at http://www.arduino.cc/en/Reference/LiquidCrystal
+     For more information about this library please visit http://www.arduino.cc/en/Reference/LiquidCrystal
    2) Servo Library
       This library allows Arduino/Genuino boards to control a variety of servo motors.
       To install this->